 Although this too sounds like retreading old ground, I find myself giving credit to Mr. Druckmann and his team because the crafting system has been significantly improved.
 In the original game, I would find myself with an excess of sugar because they could only be used to create smoke bombs.
 Because you couldn’t use non-lethal methods to take out enemies, smoke bombs were essentially useless.
 On my first playthrough of The Last of Us, I used them exactly once to help Joel evade a sniper.
 No other situations in which they could be useful presented themselves.
 Alternatively, they had plenty of applicability, but because a non-lethal explosive doesn’t make an especially great case for itself in a game that forces the player character to kill everyone, I wound up resolving them all through sheer brute force.

 No, in The Last of Us Part II, I actually found a use for most of what Ellie can craft.
 As the game progressed, I would try out weapons I hadn’t originally used only to be impressed with how effective they turned out to be.
-The proximity mines in particular are great for taking out enemies in one fell swoop without alerting enemies to Ellie’s position.
+The proximity mines in particular are great for taking out enemies in one fell swoop without alerting any stragglers to Ellie’s position.
 The only real exception were the stun bombs, which didn’t see much use much like the smoke bombs before them.
 An improvised flashbang does sound handy, but in most cases, Molotov cocktails get the job done faster.
 However, I don’t think they were useless; they just didn’t find a way into my playing style.
 You can even upgrade them later to dispense smoke, which I think was a smart move because it ensures they’re not overly situational.

 These are all nice touches, but I feel the most significant improvement The Last of Us Part II brings to the table would be its level design.
 Ellie’s journey eventually brings her to the city of Seattle, which is currently in the midst of a civil war between two factions: the WLF (Washington Liberation Front) and the Seraphites.
 The WLF is composed of ex-Fireflies who previously rebelled against FEDRA.
 They succeeded in driving away FEDRA out of Seattle but at the cost of imposing a tyrannical rule over the city.
 Standing opposite them are the Seraphites.
 They are a religious cult operating under a Luddite code that rejects the old world’s technology.
 Naturally, this doesn’t stop them from using said technology when sticking to the code becomes a little too inconvenient.